The Van Alen

 The Lease – a summary

-All owners of The Van Alen are bound by the terms of their lease, which is a legal document signed by all apartment owners.
+All owners of The Van Alen and the 4 mews houses are bound by the terms of their lease, which is a legal document signed by all apartment owners.

-If you are renting an apartment here, you must also adhere to the terms and provision of the lease.
+If you are renting an apartment or mews house, you must also adhere to the terms and provision of the lease.
 Landlords are responsible for ensuring that tenants comply with all regulations.

 This summary does not replace the lease but is intended only to provide informal guidance.
 If there should be any occasion when a dispute cannot be settled by reference to this summary, then the lease shall be used, and this summary shall have no status.

-Each apartment is restricted exclusively to the residential use of the owners, their families and guests, and may not be used for business purposes.
+Each apartment and mews house is restricted exclusively to the residential use of the owners, their families and guests, and may not be used for business purposes.

-As soon as an apartment is sub-let, the leaseholder must inform GSP of the tenant(s) address and telephone number so that records can be updated.
+As soon as an apartment or mews house is sub-let, the leaseholder must inform SHW of the tenant(s) address and telephone number so that records can be updated.
 Leaseholders should also provide the name of their tenant(s) and letting agent (if applicable) for emergency contact.

 No damage shall be done to any part of the buildings, paths, gardens or access roads.

 No obstruction may be caused to any of the communal paths, passage ways, parking spaces or access roads.